microsoft/vscode-docs/docs/java/java-debugging.md

 ![Data Breakpoint](images/java-debugging/data-breakpoint.png)

-### Hot Code replacement
+### Hot Code Replace

 Another advanced feature the debugger supports is 'Hot Code' replacement.
-Hot code replacement (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another Java Virtual Machine (JVM).
+Hot Code Replace (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another Java Virtual Machine (JVM).
 HCR facilitates experimental development and fosters iterative trial-and-error coding.
 With this new feature, you can start a debugging session and change a Java file in your development environment, and the debugger will replace the code in the running JVM.
 No restart is required, which is why it's called "hot".
 Below is an illustration of how you can use HCR with Debugger for Java in VS Code.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-debugging/hcr.mp4" type="video/mp4">
 </video>

-You may use the debug setting `java.debug.settings.hotCodeReplace` to control how to trigger Hot Code replacement.
+You may use the debug setting `java.debug.settings.hotCodeReplace` to control how to trigger Hot Code Replace.
 The possible setting values are:

 * `manual` - Click the toolbar to apply the changes (default).
 * `auto` - Automatically apply the changes after compilation.
-* `never` - Disable Hot Code replacement.
+* `never` - Disable Hot Code Replace.

 ### Logpoints